Alaska Airlines Flight 1282: Aftermath

 On January 12, Alaska Airlines announced further cancellations through Tuesday, January 16, equating to between 110 and 150 flights per day.
 On January 17, Alaska Airlines announced that their maintenance and engineering technicians had completed preliminary inspections of "a group of our 737-9 MAX" planes as requested by the FAA and had provided the data to Boeing and FAA for further analysis and consultation.
 Flight cancellations were extended to Sunday, January 21.

 On January 21, the FAA recommended inspections of door plugs on the Boeing 737-900ER, an earlier non-MAX 737 version that uses the same type of door as the accident airplane.
 The FAA said inspections should "ensure the door is properly secured."
 The agency said some operators doing inspections on those aircraft "noted findings with bolts during the maintenance inspections."
 The FAA said the 737-900ER has 11 million hours of operation and has not had problems with its door plugs.
 In the United States, Alaska, Delta, and United fly the 737-900ER.

 On January 24, the FAA approved a new inspection process and cleared all 737 MAX 9 aircraft with door plugs to return to service when the inspection is completed successfully for each plane.
 Alaska Airlines and United Airlines began returning their 737 MAX 9 planes to service on January 26 and 27, respectively.

 Alaska Air Group reported in April 2024 that Boeing had paid about as initial compensation to address the hit from the temporary grounding of 737 MAX 9 jets.
 The compensation package also included allowing Alaska to return the aircraft involved to Boeing, reducing storage and maintenance costs for the airline.
 Across all MAX 9 customers, Boeing agreed to pay a total of to compensate them for losses during the grounding.
-To bring 737 fuselage construction back in-house, Boeing announced on June 30 that it would buy back Spirit AeroSystems in a deal expected to close in mid-2025.
+To bring 737 fuselage construction back in-house, Boeing announced on June 30 that it would buy back Spirit AeroSystems in a deal that was signed in late 2025.